Skip to content

 • by

-Use operator itemgetter method to sort dict by value descending in Python. operator.itemgetter(1) takes the value of the key which is at the index 1.
+Use the operator itemgetter method to sort dict by value descending in Python. operator.itemgetter(1) takes the value of the key which is at the index 1.

 Example sort dict by value descending in Python